 Pricing Your Home to Sell: Avoiding Common Mistakes

-Home pricing strategy in a shifting market is the ongoing process of matching your asking price to current buyer demand, comparable sales, and interest rate conditions, while avoiding the emotional and cognitive mistakes that push sellers off course.
-It's a core competency in selling your home effectively, because the market you list in is rarely the same market you imagined when you first considered selling.
+Pricing strategy in a shifting market is the ongoing job of matching your asking price to current buyer demand, comparable sales, and interest rate conditions, while sidestepping the common mistakes that push sellers off course.
+It's central to selling well, because the market you list in is rarely the one you pictured when you first thought about selling.

 Key takeaways